GetPageSpeed/nginx-extras-docs/docs/modules/zstd.md

 ---

 title: "NGINX module for the Zstandard compression"
 description: "RPM package nginx-module-zstd.
 NGINX module for the Zstandard compression.
-This NGINX module is currently considered experimental. "
+This NGINX module is currently considered experimental."

 ---